Search a title or topic

 continue reading

-Send us a text In this episode, Ollie Torr is joined by coach and physiotherapist Stian Christophersen to dive deep into the art and science of injury management in climbing.
+In this episode, Ollie Torr is joined by coach and physiotherapist Stian Christophersen to dive deep into the art and science of injury management in climbing.
 Stian shares his insights on balancing the training load, understanding pain perception, and the psychological tools that aid recovery.
-From the importance of optimism and goa…
+From the importance of optimism and goal-setting to th…

 continue reading